-Lastly, in an effort to compare similar metrics, we are setting our baseline using complete data we have access to the end of the previous year and will compare end of year data moving forward.
+Lastly, in an effort to compare similar metrics, we will use end of 22-23 data as our baseline metric.
 While our district suspension team and school attendance teams will be looking at data in real time, we believe that having a complete year's worth of data is better for looking at trends, and helps us look at the same data that informs the CA Dashboard data, which is what the public is reviewing.
 We believe this will also help so that we are not looking at data that is pulled at different times during the year, or has not been reviewed carefully for inaccuracies, as data always is before being submitted at the end of the year.